 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.

-Pollution Control Environment Department The Guildhall Swansea SA1 4PE
+Pollution Control Housing and Public Protection Service Directorate of Place The Guildhall Swansea SA1 4PE